 Encryption systems rely heavily on number theory.
 Other mathematical concepts and subjects cryptologists use are probability, combinatorics, abstract algebra, logical operators like XOR, asymptotic analysis of algorithms and information theory.

 While the core concept of Cryptology revolves around mathematics, it is no good if they are not implemented.
 Cryptology goes very well with low-level computer programming language like C, which a majority of the cryptologists use because it is one of the best when it comes to increasing the performance of the CPU.
 Most cryptographic algorithms are implemented in C and then wrapped in other programming languages for use.

 Cryptologists are people trained in niche skills of data security and cryptography.
 Most people go on to have successful careers in the cyber security and information security fields.
 Here are some common job titles that cryptology specialists get.

-3. Cyber Forensics Expert– Much like the normal forensics experts, cyber experts conduct audits, find trails, etc. Cyber experts work with technology crime like data breach, hacking, impersonation, etc. They compile evidence for legal cases, advise lawyers, and draft reports.
+- Cyber Forensics Expert– Much like the normal forensics experts, cyber experts conduct audits, find trails, etc. Cyber experts work with technology crime like data breach, hacking, impersonation, etc. They compile evidences for legal cases, advise lawyers, and draft reports.